 This house at 22-24 Blodgett St once occupied a very different address.
-Click on this thumbnail below to if you can find it on the 1877 bird's eye view map of Burlington:
+Click on this illustrated map below to see where it was originally located.

 These sculptures celebrate the geological “marble corridor” that runs along the western edge of Vermont and the marble that was used as fill for the Burlington waterfront (that’s why the large pieces could be found there).
 They are a stop on the Vermont Marble Trail.